carlosmorin/petstotre-api/README.md

   }
 ]

+description:
-description: return a cetgory created
+Returns a category created
+A successful request will result in a *200 OK* status code
 ```

 ```
+Get a specific category

 get: '/categories/:id'

+description:
-description: Return a specific category and pets relationed
+Return a specific category and pets relationed
+A successful request will result in a *200 OK* status code
 ```

 ```
+Update a category

 put: '/categories/:id'

 query example:
 [
   {